Lexington Winter Invitational

 Switch side debate is severely under-rated.

-“You should presume the aff is false because we could not test it” is a silly argument in my opinion, unless the aff really mishandles it.
+“You should presume the aff is false because we could not test it” is a silly argument in my opinion and I will most likely not give too much credence to this argument unless completely dropped.

 I do not think affs need to have a relation to the topic, but the further the aff deviates from the topic, the more “justification” there has to be in my opinion.

-I think counter defining words in the resolution and going for developed DA’s against framework is the best strategy, but if you just want impact turn everything and have no topic at all, I am fine with that too, just justify why that is good.
+I think counter defining words in the resolution and going for developed DA’s against framework is the best strategy, but if you want impact turn everything, I am fine with that too, just justify why that is good.

 I think kritikal aff’s that defend something material rather than something completely abstract is more persuasive and is less susceptible to presumption type arguments.
 Aff’s that are eight minutes of straight-up pre-emption to framework will have a harder time beating presumption.